aws/aws-cli/README.md

 Command Completion
 ------------------
-The aws-cli package includes a very useful command completion feature that for ``bash`` users.
-Currently, this feature is not automatically installed so you need to configure it manually.
-To enable tab completion use the bash built-in command ``complete``.
+The aws-cli package includes a very useful command completion feature.
+This feature is not automatically installed so you need to configure it manually.
+To enable tab completion for bash use the built-in command ``complete``.

     $ complete -C aws_completer aws

+For tcsh:

+    $ complete aws 'p/*/`aws_completer`/'

 You should add this to your startup scripts to enable it for future sessions.